Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Preliminaries

-Classical polar code proposed by Arikan\cite{5075875} is the only coding scheme whose coding rate is proved to achieve the symmetric capacity of any given B-DMC.
-The polar coding scheme is based on the channel polarization which consists of two processes, channel combining and channel splitting.
+Classical polar coding proposed by Arikan\cite{5075875} is the only coding scheme whose coding rate is proved to achieve the symmetric capacity of any given B-DMC.
+This scheme is based on the channel polarization which consists of two processes, channel combining and channel splitting.